-Save the Installer disk after installation in case your startup disk gets damaged and you need to reinstall EtherTalk software.
+Keep the Installer disk after installation in case you need to reinstall EtherTalk software some time in the future.

 To install EtherTalk software:

 Insert the Network Software Installer disk in your Macintosh and double-click the disk's icon to open it.